mlcommons/medperf/docs/getting_started/setup.md

     pip install -r server/test-requirements.txt
     ```

-2. Switch to the server directory and run the server using the following command:
+2. Run the local MedPerf server using the following command:

     ```bash
     cd server
     sh setup-dev-server.sh
     ```

-The local server now is ready to recieve requests.
+The local MedPerf server now is ready to recieve requests.
 You can always stop the server by pressing `CTRL`+`C` in the terminal where you ran the server.

-After that, you will be configuring the client to communicate with the local server.
+After that, you will be configuring the MedPerf client to communicate with the local MedPerf server.
 Make sure you continue following the instructions in a new terminal.

-## Configure the Client
+## Configure the MedPerf Client

 The MedPerf client can be configured by creating or modifying ["`profiles`"](../concepts/profiles.md).
 A profile is a set of configuration parameters used by the client during runtime.
 MedPerf comes with two already created profiles: the `default` and `test` profiles.

 The `default` profile is the active one by default, and is preconfigured so that the client communicates with the main MedPerf server ([api.medperf.org](https://api.medperf.org){target="\_blank"}).
-For the purposes of the tutorial, you will be using the `test` profile as it is preconfigured so that the client communicates with the local server.
+For the purposes of the tutorial, you will be using the `test` profile as it is preconfigured so that the client communicates with the local MedPerf server.

 To activate the `test` profile, run the following command: